blackpeps/dbmslab2023/14. Creation of procedure,triggers, functions/readme.md

 ### Functions

-1. Write a PL/SQL program to display Nth prime number using function
+2. Write a PL/SQL program to display the Nth prime number using the function

-### ALGORITHM
+#### ALGORITHM

 **Step 1:** Start